How to release OriLiv (Orius insidiosus)

 How to release Orius on crops:

-- To disperse, keep the bottle in the horizontal position and gently shake while rotating.
-You can release Orius directly on top of the plant canopy or on dry rockwool slabs or by using an application boxes hung on the plant.
+- Shake the bottle while rotating to release the contents.
+You can sprinkle the material directly on top of the plant canopy or on dry rockwool slabs.

 Can you store Orius Insidiosus?

 Orius insidiosus should be released as soon as possible.
 Storing is not recommended.